zackargyle/service-workers/packages/service-worker-mock/README.md

 A mock service worker environment generator.

 ## Why?
 Testing service workers is difficult.
 Each file produces side-effects by calls to `self.addEventListener`, and the service worker environment is unlike a normal web or node context.
-This package makes it easy to turn any environment into a feaux service worker environment.
+This package makes it easy to turn a Node.js environment into a faux service worker environment.
 Additionally, it adds some helpful methods for testing integrations.

 The service worker mock creates an environment with the following properties, based on the current [Mozilla Service Worker Docs](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API).
 ```js